-Item Reference Requirement in standard Presentation in VALUE Each component of OCI recognised during the period, classified by nature AASB 101(82A) Statement of comprehensive income Statement of comprehensive income Reclassification adjustments during the period relating to components of OCI (see para 27 below) AASB 101(92) Statement of comprehensive income or notes Note 9 Tax relating to each component of OCI, including reclassification adjustments AASB 101(90) Statement of comprehensive income or notes Note 9 Reconciliation for each component of equity, showing separately: • profit/loss • OCI, and • transactions with owners.
-See commentary paras 1 to 3 on page 63.
+Item Reference Requirement in standard Presentation in VALUE Each component of OCI recognised during the period, classified by nature AASB 101(82A) Statement of comprehensive income Statement of comprehensive income Reclassification adjustments during the period relating to components of OCI (see paragraph 27 below) AASB 101(92) Statement of comprehensive income or notes Note 9 Tax relating to each component of OCI, including reclassification adjustments AASB 101(90) Statement of comprehensive income or notes Note 9 Reconciliation for each component of equity, showing separately: profit/loss OCI, and transactions with owners.
+See commentary paragraphs 1 to 3 on page 64.
 AASB 101(106)(d) Statement of changes in equity and notes, see related commentary Statement of changes in equity and note 9